AndiBrunner/kibana-buildpack/README.md

 #### conf.d folder
 In the folder `conf.d` the [Kibana](https://www.elastic.co/guide/en/kibana/current/index.html) configuration is provided.
 The folder is optional.
 All files in this directory are used as part of the Kibana configuration.
 Prior to the start of Kibana, all files in this directory are processed by [dockerize](https://github.com/jwilder/dockerize) as templates.
-This allow to update the configuration files based on the environment variables provided by Cloud Foundry (e.g. VCAP_APPLICATION, VCAP_SERVICES).
+This allows to update the configuration files based on the environment variables provided by Cloud Foundry (e.g. VCAP_APPLICATION, VCAP_SERVICES).

 The supported functions for the templates are documented in [dockerize - using templates](https://github.com/jwilder/dockerize/blob/master/README.md#using-templates) and [golang - template](https://golang.org/pkg/text/template/).